What We Do

 New media has challenged the old model of journalism and has opened opportunities to spread stories far beyond their original publication.
 We believe the future of media will require partnerships between non-profit and for-profit outlets to produce these costly and yet absolutely critical stories and to provide communications support after publication.

 The Food & Environment Reporting Network is based in New York City.
-It was founded in September 2010 and began operations in January 2011.
+It was founded in September 2010 by an initial team that included Samuel Fromartz, Tom Laskawy, Naomi Starkman, and Paula Crossfield.
+It began operations in January 2011.

-We also maintain a Code of Ethics for our reporters and staff.
+We maintain a Code of Ethics for our reporters and staff.

 Note: Audited financials are including in the Annual Reports for years 2012-2018.